felix-zaslavskiy/item-processing-state-machine/README.md

 * 1.0.2 Add setProcessingStep() to State class.
 * 1.1.0 Add Parallel processing of states.
 Split handler.
 * 1.1.1 Fix ProcessingLog structure.
 ProcessingData added JavaTime module to mapper.
+* 1.1.2 Handle exceptions in Split state

 ## TODO
-* Exception handling in split processing.
+* More tests for exceptions in Split, Test with persisting split handler.
 * Enforce the structure of the Split processing.
 Don't allow invalid transitions.
 * More formal guarantees what state the state machine may be in at any one time.